ietf-teep/architecture/draft-ietf-teep-architecture.md

     required in order to disambiguate the same TEE type created by different manufacturers and resolve potential assumptions around manufacturer provisioning, keying and support for the TEE.

-  - Liveness Proof: A claim that includes liveness information must be included, such as a nonce or timestamp.
+  - Freshness Proof: A claim that includes freshness information must be included, such as a nonce or timestamp.

   - Requested Components: A list of zero or more components (TAs or other dependencies needed by a TEE)